vuongducphuong/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 The more opportunities that are sent through the CRM pipeline, the more data Leansoft collects, resulting in more accurate probabilities.

-Specifically, Odoo's predictive lead scoring uses the *naive Bayes* probability model:
+Specifically, Leansoft's predictive lead scoring uses the *naive Bayes* probability model:

 .. math::
    \begin{equation}